DreamPearl/SuryaPortal/README.md

 - Easy to operate and work with.

 ## Modules
-There are mainly 2 modules in the project “Training and Placement Cell” They are:
+There are mainly 2 modules in the project "Training and Placement Cell"

+They are:
-    • Student module.
+- Student module.
-    • Administrator module.
+- Administrator module.

 ### Student module consists of services like:
     • Announcements: This service provides the user to see the available  jobs and announcements made by admin.